Halving the Cost of Quantum Algorithms with Randomization

 As $P^{[d]}(A)$ is a degree $d$ polynomial, the cost of implementing $\mathcal{P}_A$ is $d$ queries to the block-encoding of $A$.

 Our goal is to reproduce evolution under $\mathcal{F}_A$ to diamond norm error $O(\epsilon)$ by using a probabilistic mixture of QSP polynomials and invoking the mixing lemma.
 We construct these polynomials by truncating the original series at a cutoff degree $d^*$, selected as follows.
-Because the mixing lemma quadratically suppresses error, and the degree scales as $\log(1/\epsilon)$, there should exist an ensemble of polynomials of degree around $d^* \approx d/2$ with the same error as the original polynomial.
+Because the mixing lemma quadratically suppresses error, and the degree scales as $\log(1/\epsilon)$, there should exist an ensemble of polynomials of degree around $d^* \approx d/2$ whose corresponding channel suffers the same error as the original degree $d$ polynomial.
 We can then readily determine $d^*$ by demanding that it be the smallest integer suffering error at most $\sqrt{\epsilon}$:

 Because the error suffered by a single polynomial obtained by truncating at $d^*$ is greater than that at $d$, we have $d^* < d$.